sqyyqs/blazogram/README.rst

-BLAZOGRAM - A library for make Telegram Bots.
+BLAZOGRAM - A library for making Telegram Bots.
 =============================================

 Install